Organic Gardening

 You can read the whole article or scroll down to the title heading "Chemical Fertilizer."

-And now for the rest of our beginner gardeners, who would like to grow vegetables organically, let's begin.
+And now for the rest of our beginner gardeners, who prefer organic gardening as a method of choice, let's begin.

 What is meant by Organic Gardening?